BOK Financial Corporation

 million in the prior-year quarter.

-provision for credit losses of $11.4 million as against negative
+for credit losses as against negative $8.0 million in the

 Financial and its subsidiary banks exceeded the regulatory